louiss0/tree-sitter-markdoc/WARP.md

 - Precedence and conflict resolution:
   - Attribute parsing vs. embedded expressions are disambiguated via precedence rules to ensure tags with attributes and inline expressions parse consistently.

-## Test Structure
+## Test Workflow

-- Tests are organized by feature in test/corpus/.
-- Current test pass rate: 55/80 (68.75%).
-- Known limitations:
-  - Multi-line paragraphs
-  - Complex nested lists
+- Remember to cleanup all test files that are generated during testing.
+- Run tests using `npm test` or `yarn test`.
+- Ensure all tests pass before committing changes.

 ## Git Workflow